 A proper diet stops/reduces dogs’ hair from shedding.
 Dry fur and hair loss result from a lack of protein.
 Also, protein deficiency can lead to skin depigmentation.

-Moreover, the amount of protein needed by a dog depends on its body weight.
-Remember that 1 gram of protein is proportionate to 1 pound of dog weight.
+Moreover, the amount of protein a dog needs depends on its body weight.
+Remember that 1 gram of protein equals 1 pound of dog weight.
 In that case, a 60 lbs dog should be fed a 60-gram protein mixed in its diet.

 Further, Animal Wellness Magazine enumerated some food promoting good skin and healthy hair.